lauralogozzo/bgc-2022-data/README.md

 # bgc-2022-data
- Data for "Contributions of Fe(III) to UV-vis absorbance in river water: A case study on the Connecticut River and argument for the systematic tandem measurement of Fe(III) and CDOM"
+ Data for "Contributions of Fe(III) to UV-vis absorbance in river water: A case study on the Connecticut River and argument for the systematic tandem measurement of Fe(III) and CDOM" in Biogeochemistry (in revision).